Mom’s Pre-Pregnancy Diet Could Impact Baby’s Genes

-In the study, the diets of women in rural areas of The Gambia were analyzed, where residents undergo major changes in their diet throughout the year as the area goes through dry and rainy seasons.
+In the study, women’s diets in rural areas of The Gambia were analyzed, where residents underwent significant changes in their servings throughout the year as the area went through dry and rainy seasons.

-Study author Robert Waterland, a nutritional epigeneticist at Baylor College of Medicine in Houston shared with Scientific American: "The rainy season is often referred to as 'the hungry season,' and the dry season 'the harvest season.’
-During the rainy season, villagers have a lot more farming labor to do, and they gradually run out of food collected from the previous harvest."
+Study author Robert Waterland, a nutritional epigeneticist at Baylor College of Medicine in Houston, shared with Scientific American: “The rainy season is often referred to as ‘the hungry season,’ and the dry season ‘the harvest season.’
+During the rainy season, villagers have much more farming labor to do, and they gradually run out of food from the previous harvest.”

 Why Does Diet Matter?

-While in The Gambia, yearlong staples of the women’s diet includes rice, millet, peanuts, and cassava, in the rainy season they consume more leafy greens like spinach, which are high in folate (a nutrient found in most prenatal vitamins).
+While in The Gambia, yearlong staples of the women’s diet consist majorly of cereals, including rice, millet, peanuts, and tubers like cassava; in the rainy season, they consume more leafy greens like spinach, which are high in folate (a nutrient found in most prenatal vitamins).

-But diet wasn’t the only factor to consider, many of these women also had increased physical activity during the rainy season, which contribute to the nutrients circulating within the women, Waterland explains: "It's also important to note that their diet wasn't the only thing that changed — there was more physical activity due to farm labor during the rainy season, which contributed to weight loss during the rainy season and regaining of weight during the dry season.
-Such changes contribute to what nutrients are circulating within the women."
+But diet wasn’t the only factor to consider; other markers of women’s health, such as physical activity during the rainy season, were assessed.
+Waterland explains: “It’s also important to note that their diet wasn’t the only thing that changed — there was more physical activity due to farm labor during the rainy season, which contributed to weight loss during the rainy season and regaining of weight during the dry season.
+Such changes contribute to what nutrients are circulating within the women.”

 Despite that, Waterland noted that there was little evidence that physical environments could trigger permanent changes to a human body’s DNA.